kuzzleio/kuzzle/doc/2/guides/getting-started/1-run-kuzzle/index.md

 # Run Kuzzle

-Kuzzle is a Node.js application that can be installed on every platforms.
+Kuzzle is a Node.js application that can be installed on a large number of environments.

 It only requires two services: [Elasticsearch](https://www.elastic.co/what-is/elasticsearch) and [Redis](https://redis.io/topics/introduction).